turizten/Market-Analysis/README.md

 ### Where to store the data to make the program work as is

+In the same location you have the Market_tool.py code you create a folder named data.
+In this folder you put your file Data.csv

+You can Download my folder Market_tool and swap the Data.csv file with your own Data or try out the program with the data provided by me

+### How to use the program
+When you run the program, it will generate key values and graphs for the entire market.

+Afterward, you will be prompted to choose how many of the largest companies you want to focus on.
+Once you've selected the number, the program will provide key values and graphs specifically for those top companies.
+You can repeat this process as many times as you'd like, entering 'q' to end the program when you are satisfied.

 ## License
 ```
 Copyright (c) 2023 by Anton Hänström